yashvisharma1204/JobSyncPro/README.md

 # JobSyncPro

-this project is in development phase
+this project is in progress

+the development phase of the project is working on this repositary :